 Accessory Dwelling Units

-ADU, Accessory Dwelling Unit or JADU, Junior Accessory Dwelling Unit is a way to provide additional housing on the same lot.
+ADU, Accessory Dwelling Unit or JADU, Junior Accessory Dwelling Unit is a way to provide additional housing on single or multi-family lots.
 Its intention is to provide affordable housing options for renters, family members, the elderly, or caregivers.
 It can also help 1st time buyers to increase income to afford a new home.
 The following are some key points on ADU regulations:

 Number of ADU allow – Under state law, you can provide (1) ADU and (1) JADU per lot, within the proposed or existing single-family dwelling, if certain conditions are met.
 For multi-family buildings, state law allows up to 25% of the unit count;

 In San Francisco, if (4) or less legal dwelling units are on a lot, only (1) ADU is allowed.
-If (5) or more legal dwelling units are on a lot, then an unlimited number of ADUs are permitted under S.F.
-Planning Code.
+If (5) or more legal dwelling units are on a lot, then an unlimited number of ADUs are permitted within the existing building.
 Then, the determination on the number of ADUs will depend on the S.F.
 Building Code for the abilities to provide natural light, ventilation, and two exits.

 Size of the ADU – Under state law, the maximum size of a detached ADU is 1200 sq.ft. for more than one bedroom; local city requirements may vary.
 For example, the City of Millbrae is 1000 sq.ft. maximum for a detached ADU of more than one bedroom;